Podemos (Spanish political party): Popular support

 According to GlobalPost, Podemos and other parties of the left have suddenly grown because of Europe's economic difficulties.
 Unemployment, especially among young Spanish adults, has created a positive sentiment towards Podemos and their appeal to the unsatisfied youth of Spain with an "irreverent style".
-Podemos also used its very well run social media presence to its benefit to find popularity.
+Podemos also utilized its very-well run social media presence to its benefit to find popularity.

-After it received the fourth highest number of votes in the European elections, news related to the growth of Podemos started to be published.
+After it received the fourth-highest number of votes in the European elections, news related to the growth of Podemos started to be published.
 The hashtag Pablo Iglesias was the number 1 trending topic on Twitter in Spain the day after the elections; Iglesias also appeared on the front page of prominent Spanish newspapers.
 Before the elections, Podemos was already the most popular political force within social networks, but it had increased from 100,000 to 600,000 "Likes" on Facebook between May and July 2014.
-The CIS' quarterly survey, polling over July 2014 (two months after the elections) showed Podemos as the second most popular party regarding direct intention of vote, surpassing the PSOE, but being a 0.9% behind the PP. In late July, Podemos started to allow individuals to sign up, with 32,000 people registering as members in the first 48 hours through Podemos' website for free.
-In the first 20 days, Podemos already had about 100,000 members, becoming the third largest Spanish party by membership, surpassing United Left (IU), Union, Progress and Democracy (UPyD), Convergence and Union (CiU) and Basque Nationalist Party (PNV/EAJ).
+The CIS's quarterly survey, polling in July 2014 (two months after the elections), showed Podemos as the second most popular party regarding direct intention of vote, surpassing the PSOE; however, it remained 0.9% behind the PP. In late July, Podemos started to allow individuals to sign up, with 32,000 people registering as members in the first 48 hours through Podemos' website for free.
+In the first 20 days, Podemos already had approximately 100,000 members, becoming the third-largest Spanish party by membership, surpassing United Left (IU), Union, Progress and Democracy (UPyD), Convergence and Union (CiU), and Basque Nationalist Party (PNV/EAJ).
 In August 2014, Podemos already had 442,000 more "Likes" on Facebook than the "Likes" of the rest of the parties combined, having 708,763, with more than 2.6 million views on its YouTube channel.
-In September 2014, the interview of Iglesias in Viajando con Chester had almost 3 million watchers, being the most watched programme in its timeslot with 14.5% of the audience share.
-In October 2014, Iglesias' participation in La Sexta Noche (in which he was also interviewed) rose the audience share of the programme to 16,2%, which is its historical maximum.
-Iglesias' interview in Salvados also made the programme have its best ever audience, with a 23.8% and 5 million watchers.
+In September 2014, the interview of Iglesias in Viajando con Chester had almost 3 million viewers, being the most watched programme in its timeslot with 14.5% of the audience share.
+In October 2014, Iglesias' participation in La Sexta Noche (in which he was also interviewed) raised the audience share of the programme to 16,2%, which is its historical maximum.
+Iglesias' interview in Salvados also made the programme have its best ever audience, with a 23.8% and 5 million viewers.
 In late October, Podemos had more than 200,000 members.
-On 2 November 2014, El Pais published an opinion poll which gave Podemos 27.7% approval rating, compared to PSOE's 26.2% and PP's 20.7%; and gave Podemos a direct intention of vote of 22.2%, compared to PSOE's 13.1% and PP's 10.4%.
-The party lost much support in the polls during the final months of 2015 when elections were approaching (sinking to 13%) whereas during the election campaign experienced a huge rise in support in the polls up to 20% of vote days before the election.
+On 2 November 2014, El País published an opinion poll which gave Podemos a 27.7% approval rating, compared to PSOE's 26.2% and PP's 20.7%; and gave Podemos a direct intention of vote of 22.2%, compared to PSOE's 13.1% and PP's 10.4%.
+The party lost a considerable amount of support in the polls during the final months of 2015 when elections were approaching (sinking to 13%) whereas during the election campaign experienced a huge rise in support in the polls up to 20% of votes days before the election.